littletoyrobots/EUCMonitoringRedux/Installation.md

    .\Uninstall-VisualizationSetup.ps1
    ```

-## 2 - The more permanent solution

-### Setup environment for long term
+## Method 2 - Setup environment for long term

 1. Install influxdb and grafana on dedicated host.
-There are many wonderful guides on this online.
+There are many wonderful guides on this online, most involve a linux box somewhere.
+There are even [Raspberry Pi](https://www.influxdata.com/blog/running-the-tick-stack-on-a-raspberry-pi/) installs
 1. Create an EUCMonitoring database on influx

    ```influxql